propublica/sunlight-congress/source/amendments.md

 # Amendments

-Data on amendments in Congress goes back to 2009, and comes from scrapers at [github.com/unitedstates](https://github.com/unitedstates/congress) for core status and history information.
+Data on amendments in Congress goes back to 2009, and comes from THOMAS.gov via scrapers at the [github.com/unitedstates](https://github.com/unitedstates/congress) project.

 ## Methods